semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 ## About the Author

 **Pablo Tomas Fernandez Zavalia** is an electronic engineer and writer.
-He started developing for the City of Buenos Aires City Hall (buenosaires.gob.ar).
+He started out developing for the City Hall of Buenos Aires  (buenosaires.gob.ar).
 After graduating, he joined British Telecom as head of the Web Services department in Argentina.
-He then worked on IBM as a database administrator, where he also did tutoring, DevOps, and cloud migrations.
+He then worked for IBM as a database administrator, where he also did tutoring, DevOps, and cloud migrations.
 In his free time, he enjoys writing, sailing, and board games.
 Follow Tomas on Twitter at [\@tomfernblog](https://twitter.com/tomfernblog).

 ## About the Editor

-**Marko Anastasov** is a software engineer, author and entrepreneur.
-Marko co-founded Rendered Text, a software company behind the Semaphore CI/CD service.
-He worked on building and scaling Semaphore from an idea to a cloud-based platform used by some of the world's best engineering teams.
+**Marko Anastasov** is a software engineer, author, and entrepreneur.
+Marko co-founded Rendered Text, the software company behind the Semaphore CI/CD service.
+He worked on building and scaling Semaphore from an idea to a cloud-based platform used by some of the world’s best engineering teams.
 Follow Marko on Twitter at [\@markoa](https://twitter.com/markoa).